lexibank/tlopo/out/vol3/chapter7.md

 <a id="s-5-9"></a>

-## 5.9.
+### 5.9.
 Myristica spp., wild nutmeg, Bnandae (Myristicaceae)

 The most famous Myristica species is the nutmeg, but its easternmost extent is West Papua ([Warburg 1899](../references.md#source-Warburg1899): 57).
 Among the species of wild nutmeg which grow in the Bismarcks are M. schleintzii, a small foreshore tree 3-6 m tall, and M. fatua, a sub-canopy tree reaching 20m on New Ireland ([Peekel 1984](../references.md#source-Peekel1984): 185).
 M. fatua is a canopy tree in some areas, e.g. in Kwara'ae country.
 Both species prefer a damp environment and have stilt roots even in dry locations (Paijmans 1976: 37).
 POc &ast;(dr,d )aRa(q,k)a presumably denoted at least one of these two species and perhaps a taxon including a number of Myristica species.

-The soft wood of both species makes planking for indoor use and good firewood in lo- cations from New Britain to Vanuatu (Floycl1954, Powell1976, [Wheatley 1992](../references.md#source-Wheatley1992):172-174, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 120, 167).
+The soft wood of both species makes planking for indoor use and good firewood in locations from New Britain to Vanuatu (Floycl1954, Powell1976, [Wheatley 1992](../references.md#source-Wheatley1992):172-174, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 120, 167).

 With regard to reconstructing a Proto Remote Oceanic term for Myristicafatua [Lynch](../references.md#source-Lynch2004a) ([2004a](../references.md#source-Lynch2004a)) writes: